What Is Organizational Excellence?

 - Learning and growth

-Benefits of pursuing organizational excellence
+Benefits of pursuing and achieving organizational excellence

-Additionally, as detailed in The Impact of Baldrige on Organizational Performance, a survey of 273 Baldrige Performance Excellence program applicants showed a benefit-to-cost ratio of 3.0 to 1 associated with using the Baldrige Excellence Framework, a 107 to 1 benefit-to-cost ratio when considering financial gains associated with increased customer satisfaction, and a ratio of 820 to 1 when also considering financial gains associated with increased value of sales in excess of resource costs.
+As detailed in The Impact of Baldrige on Organizational Performance, a survey of 273 Baldrige Performance Excellence program applicants showed a benefit-to-cost ratio of 3.0 to 1 associated with using the Baldrige Excellence Framework, a 107 to 1 benefit-to-cost ratio when considering financial gains associated with increased customer satisfaction, and a ratio of 820 to 1 when also considering financial gains associated with increased value of sales in excess of resource costs.